-The program includes a unique and innovative core academic component offered through Virginia Tech’s new Center for Communicating Science and an advanced ESL academic and technical writing course offered through Virginia Tech's Language and Culture Institute, along with a number of experiential co-curricular site visits and extra-curricular activities designed to build on the academic component and to otherwise provide opportunities for students to engage with the local community in a variety of venues – from tubing down the New River to touring Virginia Tech’s Institute for Creativity, Arts, and Technology, and much more!
+The Summer Institute includes a unique and innovative core academic component offered through Virginia Tech’s new Center for Communicating Science and an advanced ESL course offered through Virginia Tech's Language and Culture Institute, along with a number of experiential co-curricular site visits and extra-curricular activities designed to build on the academic component and to otherwise provide opportunities for students to engage with the local community in a variety of venues – from tubing down the New River to touring Virginia Tech’s Institute for Creativity, Arts, and Technology, and much more!

 As a university, and as a society, we are increasingly aware of the fact that the most urgent challenges facing us are unfathomably complex, large, and interconnected – “wicked problems” (Kolko, 2012).
 These challenges cannot be addressed by individuals or by traditional competitive means.
 They require communication and collaboration skills that allow new approaches and new systems to be developed.
 Effective communication and true collaboration help individuals and societies to create new paradigms rather than revisiting old and failing structures.